dragonfly-science/github-mirroring/README.md

 This script was designed to keep our local gitolite server in sync with repositories, but it will also let you just archive your github repositories locally.

-There is a little more background in this [medium post](https://medium.com/@vizowl/23002a10aefc).
+There is a more background in this [medium post](https://medium.com/@vizowl/23002a10aefc).

 Getting started
 ===============